-The Group's emission has a negative impact on the climate and the consumption of resources (diesel, electricity and heating) leads to an emission of CO2, CO, NOx og SO2 and in this report, the focus is on the emission of CO2.
+The Group's emission has a negative impact on the climate and the consumption of resources (diesel, electricity and heating) leads to an emission of CO_2 , CO, NOx and SO_2 and in this report, the focus is on the emission of CO_2 .

-The diagram below shows the development in CO_2 emission over the past 5 years.
+The diagram below shows the development in CO2 emission over the past 5 years.

-Over the five year period from 2014 to 2018 there is a decrease in the total CO2 emission and hence a positive environmental impact.
-There is an increased emission from heating in 2018 which is caused solely by a temporary oil burner installation during a re-building phase in one of the sorting facilities.
-Stabilised conditions are re-established and district heating is in place as of January 2019.
+Over the five year period from 2015 to 2019 there is a decrease in the total CO2 emission and hence a positive environmental impact.
+There is however an increased emission in 2019 which is partly caused by an increased amount of heating but also a slight increased emission from fuel.

-It is important to notice that the fuel consumption represents more than 80 % of the total CO_2 emission and hereby it is an area of great interest for future objectives and plans for investment and improvement.
+It is important to notice that the fuel consumption represents around 90 % of the total CO_2 emission and hereby it is the area of great interest for future objectives and plans for investment and improvement.